 You can search for eligible MCCYN providers who are already enrolled in the program.
 Once you have located a provider, please contact us to verify their eligibility: (1-800-424-2246)

 Military Child Care in Your Neighborhood – PLUS (MCCYN-PLUS):

-MCCYN-PLUS is a pilot program in Washington, Maryland, Nevada and the following regions in Virginia: Northern Region, North Central Region, Peninsula, Eastern Region.
+MCCYN-PLUS is a pilot program in Florida: Miami-Dade County, Washington, Maryland, Nevada and the following regions in Virginia: Northern Region, North Central Region, Peninsula, Eastern Region.
 MCCYN-PLUS implements a state Quality Rating and Improvement System for non-accredited, licensed center-based child care programs with the intent to improve the quality of child care.
 MCCYN-PLUS is only approved if accredited care is not available.
 Visit the MCCYN PLUS page for more info.

 If a family is not able to find a provider that meets the MCCYN or MCCYN-PLUS (in pilot locations only) requirements they should contact a specialist at CCAoA for assistance in locating an eligible provider.

 The Army Respite program provides no-cost, hourly child care to support the unique child care needs for Army Families who meet certain criteria.
 Per the Army’s implementation of FRAGO 01 Update to Execution Order 300-16, Respite Care is available for the following Service Members:

 - Criteria 2: Wounded Warriors (must be assigned to a WTU or WTB)

 - Criteria 4: Deployed Non-Contingency Operation

 For Service Members with eligible deployment orders, families are eligible for up to 16 hours of no-cost, hourly child care per child per month.

 Respite care can be used for any of the following: